Sustainable Development Goals – Overview

 Eurostat is called to regularly monitor progress towards the SDGs in an EU context.
 For this purpose it coordinated the development of the EU SDG indicator set and keeps it up to date.
 It also produces regular monitoring reports on progress towards the SDGs in an EU context.

 How does Eurostat monitor progress towards the SDGs in the EU?

 The monitoring report builds on the EU SDG indicator set.
-The 100 indicators (41 of which are multipurpose, i.e. are used to monitor more than one SDG) have strong links with the above-mentioned Communication and the EU policy initiatives mentioned in the accompanying Commission Staff Working Document ‘Key European action supporting the 2030 Agenda and the Sustainable Development’.
-The EU SDG indicator set will be open to regular reviews in line with future policy developments and will take into account new indicators which will become available with new methodologies, technologies and data sources.
+The 100 indicators (42 of which are multipurpose, i.e. are used to monitor more than one SDG) have strong links with the above-mentioned Communication and the EU policy initiatives mentioned in the accompanying Commission Staff Working Document ‘Key European action supporting the 2030 Agenda and the Sustainable Development’.

 Our visualisation tool will give you a quick overview of the current progress towards each of the SDGs and its sub-goals on an EU level.